Suzanne Osten: Film

-Osten went from the stage to film with two films made for television; Moa, Östen och Stella [Moa Östen and Stella] (screenplay;1974) and Barn i Afrika [Children in Africa] (director; 1978), before she debuted with the full-length feature film Mamma (1982).
+Osten went from the stage to film with two films made for television; Moa, Östen och Stella [Moa, Östen and Stella] (screenplay;1974) and Barn i Afrika [Children in Africa] (director; 1978), before she debuted with the full-length feature film Mamma (1982).
 Like her stage productions, her films also deal with political issues, for instance Skyddsängeln (The Guardian Angel) (1990) which focuses on political terrorism, although based on riots and demands for democracy in early 20th century Sweden.
 Tala!
 Det är så mörkt, (Speak up!
 It’s so dark) is about the wave of neo-Nazism that swept through Sweden in the 1980s and 90s and its link to unemployment among Swedish young people.
 For Bröderna Mozart (The Mozart brothers) (1986), Osten was awarded a Guldbagge in 1987 for Best Director.
 Outside of Sweden, The Guardian Angel, was selected for Un Certain Regard at the Cannes Film Festival in 1990.

-Children’s Film Ambassador
+Children's Film Ambassador

-In November, 2014, Osten was appointed Sweden’s first Children’s Film Ambassador by the Swedish Film Institute.
-In this role, Osten is to work for the development of film for children in the country.
-This position began in 2015.
+In November, 2014, Osten was appointed Sweden's first Children's Film Ambassador by the Swedish Film Institute.
+In this role, Osten worked for the development of film for children in the country.
+The position began in 2015.

 Controversy

 The film The Girl, the Mother and the Demons (2016) was written and directed by Osten based on her fictionalized autobiography, Flickan, mamman och soporna [The Girl, the mother and the rubbish] (1998), which was revised for the stage by Erik Uddenberg with the same title.
 The film, with the release date April 2016, was shot for the age of 11 years and up.
 However, the Swedish censor rated it from 15 years and up in March 2016.
 The film had already been screened for selected families in Sweden and marketing was in progress when this decision was made.
 Osten's colleagues initiated a protest, and the rating decision was appealed successfully.
-In an article in Svenska Dagbladet, the authors maintained that by denying children the right to see the movie, the Swedish censor demonstrates contempt for children and manifests the conservative winds blowing in Sweden in 2016.